sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 acm-backup-blog   Completed   0        0          2021-08-02 12:12:08 +0200 CEST   29d       default            <none>
 ```

-or through the usual Openshift client
+You can also use the OpenShift client to check for the CRDs in the `velero` namespace:

 ```shell
 $ oc get backups -n velero